wejgaard/HolonCode/README.md

 ````
 tclsh
 ````
-starts the Tcl app
+1. starts the Tcl app

 `````
 holonCode\src\holoncode.tcl
 `````
-Tcl loads and starts HolonCode
+2. loads and starts HolonCode

 `````
 MyProject.hdb
 `````
-HolonCode opens the database and makes "MyProject" the name of the project.
+3. opens the database and makes "MyProject" the name of the project.